Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks

 Positive values of the same codes with extreme values (50) produce completely unintelligible outputs (noise).

-The same outcomes are observed in the Experiment 4 (in Table \ref{tab:parameters}) where the models are trained on approximately 600 token for each lexical item (for a quantitative analysis of this experiment, see Section \ref{sec:stats} and Figure \ref{fig:numwordsbits}).
+The same phenomenon is observed in Model 4 (in Table \ref{tab:parameters}), which is trained on approximately 600 tokens for each lexical item (for a quantitative analysis of this experiment, see Section \ref{sec:stats} and Figure \ref{fig:numwordsbits}).

-In addition to several two-word concatenated outputs, the network even occasionally generates a three-word concatenated output \textit{box under water} (Figure \ref{fig:boxunderwater}) for the latent code $c$ with all negative values $[-3,-1,-1,-1,-1]$ (2 times out of 10).
+In addition to several two-word concatenated outputs, Model 4 even occasionally generates a three-word concatenated output \textit{box under water} (Figure \ref{fig:boxunderwater}) for the latent code $c$ with all negative values $[-3,-1,-1,-1,-1]$ (2 times out of 10).

-The disadvantage of the randomly padded models is that the one-hot code $c$ encodes the position of the words in the output rather than words itself, which means that for the purpose of testing compositionality with lexical learning and concatenation, we focus on the right-padded model only, where robust lexical learning in the one-hot codes $c$ has been documented \citep{begusCiw}.